-The Prairies chapter of a national organization who promote advocacy for photographers and illustrators has been gaining momentum this year through increased membership and a full calendar of events.
+The Prairies chapter of CAPIC, a national organization advocating for photographers and illustrators, has been gaining momentum through increased membership and a full calendar of events.

-CAPIC, the Canadian Association of Photographers and Illustrators in Communications, encompasses photographers, illustrators and digital artists from throughout Canada and is more than one thousand members strong.
+CAPIC, the Canadian Association of Photographers and Illustrators in Communications, represents photographers, illustrators and digital artists from across Canada.
+CAPIC is more than one thousand members strong.

-Started in Toronto in 1978 as a not-for-profit group, CAPIC is now split into a number of different chapters, with the Prairies chapter presently boasting around 80 members.
+Started in Toronto in 1978 as a not-for-profit group, CAPIC has split into different chapters across Canada.
+The Prairies chapter presently has around 80 members.

 “As visual arts professionals we tend to work in isolation,” said Brett Gilmour, owner of Brett Gilmour Photography and Vice President of Membership for the association.
 “Through CAPIC we can stay in touch with fellow photographers as well as staying in touch with the industry.”

-Brett believes that it is beneficial for visual artists to be a part of CAPIC because the association provides members with a means of communication with other like-minded people, as well as helping them to further their professional careers.
+Brett believes it is beneficial for visual artists to be a part of CAPIC because the association provides members with a means of communicating with other photography professionals.
+It also helps photographers and illustrators further their professional careers.

 “Through the portfolio gallery that CAPIC runs, clients have been able to find and contact me,” said Brett.
-“Not only that but if I cannot work a job due to prior commitments, I can refer that client to another member knowing that there is a certain level of professionalism in place.”
+“Not only that, but if I cannot accept a commission, I can confidently refer the client to another CAPIC member knowing that they have been peer reviewed and professional standards.”

-Although a national organization, each CAPIC chapter operates autonomously, running their own events and memberships, even providing members with life insurance policies and discounts from numerous industry-related businesses.
+Although it’s a national organization, each CAPIC chapter operates autonomously.
+The chapters run their own events and memberships.
+The national association provides members with life insurance policies and discounts from numerous advertising and imaging related businesses.

 The CAPIC Prairies chapter has begun to blossom in the past four years and are now looking to boost membership by hosting a number of different events throughout the year.